Holixus/nano-sched-fs/README.md

 ### rename (log, data)

-Generate destination file name by `<data.dest>` template.
+Generate destination file name by `{data.dest}` template.
 The template can contains of shortcuts for sources file name parts:
 * \1 -- path to source name
 * \2 -- name of file